rcarrata/rcarrata.github.io/_posts/2022-08-19-sign-images-acs-1.md

 ## 6. Cosign and Stackrox / ACS

-Now that we have in place and integrated Tekton Pipelines / Tasks, ArgoCD and Stackrox / ACS it's the turn of generate and integrate our Cosign/Sigstore signatures!
+Now that we have in place and integrated Tekton Pipelines / Tasks, ArgoCD and Stackrox / ACS, it's time to generate and integrate our Cosign/Sigstore signatures!

 ### 6.1 Generating KeyPair with Cosign